mayDave/mayDave.github.io/_posts/2024-03-13-FloatAway.md

 ### Procedural Level Generation

 The [WFC](https://github.com/mxgmn/WaveFunctionCollapse/) algorithm's origins and evolution are discussed in my thesis as well as how I implemented it to generate maps in a deterministic way.
-I utilized the **Tessera** tool, developed by BorisTheBrave, which allows us to use the (open-source) DeBroglie and Sylves C# libraries simultaneously, translating the typical WFC features into Unity.
+I utilized the *Tessera* tool which allowed me to use the (open-source) DeBroglie and Sylves C# libraries simultaneously, translating the typical WFC features into Unity.
-- **Debroglie** allows us to define our modules with proximity and frequency constraints, both local and global, as well as to perform backtracking in case of failed generation.
+- *Debroglie* allowed me to define modules with proximity and frequency constraints, both local and global, as well as to perform backtracking in case of failed generation.
-- **Sylves** facilitates the creation, customization, and management of grids and graphs of any shape and size.
+- *Sylves* facilitates the creation, customization, and management of grids and graphs of any shape and size.

 The generation can go on virtually for ever, provided that we subdivide it into chunks and we carefully design the modules and the constraint that we will be used.